HristoSLV/SirmaRetakeExam_ActorsAndMovies/README.md

 ## Based on these requirements, I have come to the following goals in this task:

 1. Creating a service for importing data from CSV files.
+   - the csv files are located in /resources/taskfiles
-2. Storing the data in a database.
+3. Storing the data in a database.
-3. Creating a REST API for accessing the data.
+4. Creating a REST API for accessing the data.
-4. Creating an algorithm for finding the pair of actors who have starred in the most movies together.
+5. Creating an algorithm for finding the pair of actors who have starred in the most movies together.

 ## My algorithm works in the following way: